RyanStan/ConiferOS/README.md

 enable_paging();
 ```

-An interface to interact with the page global directory (pgd) and to enable paging is provided by
+An interface to interact with the page global directory and to enable paging is provided by
 [paging.h](src/memory/paging/paging.h).
 Currently, paging is configured so that every linear (and virtual) address
 has a 1:1 relationship with the corresponding physical address.
 E.g. the linear address 0x20 maps to physical address 0x20.